-The Respondent or Complainant may request the Appeals Board's removal if the student has reason to believe that the member may not be fair or impartial.
+The Respondent or Complainant may request the removal of a member of the Appeals Board, if the student has reason to believe that the member may not be fair or impartial.
 This request, including rationale, must be submitted to the Office of Student Affairs in writing at least 48 hours in advance of the hearing.
-The final decision to remove a member of the Board is at the discretion of the Title IX Coordinator.
+The final decision to remove a member of the board is at the discretion of the Title IX Coordinator.

-- The Appeals Board will have access to reports, statements by the Complainant, Respondent, witnesses, and any other materials gathered during the investigation. - The Appeals Board will vote on whether or not the original sanction(s) should be amended.
-Amendment of the sanctions may include an increase or decrease in severity. - The Appeals Board may, in its sole discretion, meet with the Complainant, Respondent, others involved in the process, or the Adjudicator to determine whether the original sanction(s) should be amended.
-During any meeting with the Complainant, Respondent, or other individuals, the Appeals Board will not revisit the entire matter.
-Still, it will limit its discussion to whether the sanction is unreasonable, as previously identified. - The decision of the Board is final, except in cases of expulsion.
+- The Appeals Board will have access to reports; statements by the Complainant, Respondent, witnesses; and any other materials gathered during the investigation. - The Appeals Board will vote on whether or not the original sanction(s) should be amended.
+Amendment of the sanctions may include an increase or decrease in severity. - The Appeals Board may, in its sole discretion, meet with the Complainant, Respondent, others involved in the process, or the Adjudicator in order to determine whether the original sanction(s) should be amended.
+During any meeting with the Complainant, Respondent and/or other individuals, the Appeals Board will not revisit the entire matter, but will limit its discussion to whether the sanction is unreasonable as previously identified. - The decision of the Board is final, except in cases of expulsion.